luigisaetta/nlp-qa-italian/README.md

 ## Training time.

-The Italian SQuAD dataset is not so big.
+The Italian squad_it dataset is not so big.

 Using a **GPU V100** the training for 3 epochs takes around **40 mins**.

+## Demo with UI
+I have developed a simple demo.
+THe UI is build using the nice library **Gradio**

+The NoteBook with the demo is [here](https://github.com/luigisaetta/nlp-qa-italian/blob/main/demo_qa_model.ipynb)

 ## Wiki.
 This repo has a Wiki.
 I'll update every time I have new details to document.